felixlopz/hubrise-test-task/content/apps/locatouch/en/overview.md

 - Push the menu into a HubRise catalog.
 - Pull the menu from a HubRise catalog.
 - Synchronise inventory with HubRise.

+---

+**IMPORTANT NOTE** : Pulling order and customer information from HubRise will be supported in the future.
+Contact Loca'Touch for more information.Once this new integration feature is available you will be able to use Loca'Touch to centralise, manage and print orders that originate from other systems connected to your HubRise Account, including food ordering and delivery platforms.

+---

 Loca'Touch can be connected to HubRise from the Loca'Touch back office.